M-arcus/cloudron-docs/docs/documentation/email.md

     v=spf1 a:my.girish.in include:servers.mcsv.net ip4:16.9.35.90 ~all
 ```

+### DKIM

+DKIM records specify a public key that is used to sign all outbound email.
+Cloudron stores the public
+key in `cloudron._domainkey`.
+This DNS name is specific to Cloudron and each external service has it's
+own.
+For this reason, no changes are required to DKIM records to allow external services to send email.

 ### DMARC

 A DMARC policy specifies what action the receiver of a spoofed email must take when SPF validation